Infinite Jest

 Infinite Jest is a 1996 novel by American writer David Foster Wallace.
-Categorized as an encyclopedic novel, Infinite Jest is featured in TIME magazine's list of the 100 best English-language novels published between 1923 and 2005.
+Categorized as an encyclopedic novel, Infinite Jest is featured in Time magazine's list of the 100 best English-language novels published between 1923 and 2005.

 The novel has an unconventional narrative structure and includes hundreds of extensive endnotes, some with footnotes of their own.

 A literary fiction bestseller after having sold 44,000 hardcover copies in its first year of publication, the novel has since sold more than a million copies worldwide.

 Development

-Wallace began Infinite Jest, "or something like it", at various times between 1986 and 1989.
-His efforts in 1991–92 were more productive.
+Wallace began Infinite Jest, "or something like it", several times between 1986 and 1989.
+His efforts in 1991–92 were more productive; by the end of 1993, he had a working draft of the novel.

 From early 1992 until the novel's publication, excerpts from various drafts appeared sporadically in magazines and literary journals including Harvard Review, Grand Street, Conjunctions, Review of Contemporary Fiction, Harper's Magazine, The Iowa Review, The New Yorker and the Los Angeles Times Magazine.

-The book was edited by publisher Little, Brown and Company's Michael Pietsch.
+The book was edited by Michael Pietsch of Little, Brown and Company.
 Pietsch made suggestions and recommendations to Wallace, but every editing decision was Wallace's.
 He accepted cuts amounting to around 250 manuscript pages from his original submission.
 He resisted many changes for reasons that he usually explained.

 The novel gets its name from Hamlet, Act V, Scene 1, in which Hamlet holds the skull of the court jester, Yorick, and says, "Alas, poor Yorick!
 I knew him, Horatio: a fellow of infinite jest, of most excellent fancy: he hath borne me on his back a thousand times; and now, how abhorred in my imagination it is!"

 Wallace's working title for Infinite Jest was A Failed Entertainment.

 Setting

-In the novel's future world, the United States, Canada, and Mexico together compose a unified North American superstate known as the Organization of North American Nations, or O.N.A.N. (an allusion to onanism).
+In the novel's future world, the United States, Canada, and Mexico together compose a unified North American superstate known as the Organization of North American Nations, or O.N.A.N. (an allusion to the Biblical character Onan).
 Corporations are allowed the opportunity to bid for and purchase naming rights for each calendar year, replacing traditional numerical designations with ostensibly honorary monikers bearing corporate names.
 Although the narrative is fragmented and spans several "named" years, most of the story takes place during "The Year of the Depend Adult Undergarment" (Y.D.A.U.).

-On the orders of US President Johnny Gentle (a "clean freak" who campaigned on the platform of cleaning up the US while ensuring that no American would be caused any discomfort in the process), much of what used to be the northeastern United States and southeastern Canada has become a giant hazardous waste dump, an area "given" to Canada and known as the "Great Concavity" by Americans due to the resulting displacement of the border.
+On the orders of U.S. President Johnny Gentle (a germaphobic singer-cum-politician who campaigned on the platform of cleaning up the U.S. while ensuring that no American would be caused any discomfort in the process), much of what used to be the northeastern United States and southeastern Canada has become a giant hazardous waste dump, an area "given" to Canada and known as the "Great Concavity" by Americans due to the resulting displacement of the border.